Londunic/Challenge-API/README.md

 py -m pip install pandas
 ```
 - Download MySQL Server and Connector/Python, you can do this with the following link: https://dev.mysql.com/downloads/mysql/
-- Once you do the previous step, you have to create the database and tables, you can do this with the following code:
+- Once you do the previous step, you have to create the database and tables, you can do this with the following SQL code:
 ```
 CREATE DATABASE challenge_API;